 As a Catholic school, our PURPOSE is inspired by the Gospel of Life.
-In the spirit of Jesus Christ, and faithful to the example of St Mary MacKillop, our VISION is a school community in which:
+In the spirit of Jesus Christ, and faithful to the example of St Mary MacKillop, our VISION is a Catholic school community in which:

-- Children and their families are welcomed and loved - Students are inquisitive and happily learning - Learners are supported, guided and encouraged.
+- Children and their families experience welcome and love - Students are inquisitive and happily learning - Learners are supported, guided and encouraged.